aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

     For WebLogic 10.0, a UUID has to be mapped to a value of type NMTOKEN, and then the mapped value is used in weblogic-ejb-jar.xml and weblogic.xml files as <principal-name> element value.
-The mapping is specified in AMAgent.properties file by the property
+The mapping is specified in agent's configuration by the property

                 com.sun.identity.agents.config.privileged.attribute.mapping[].